lpj145/csv-map/README.md

 ``groupBy`` - group arrays of values, the index of array is based on ``$row[headerName]``.

+``combine`` - mount array by value of index by row and intersect values from some headers.

 ``extract`` - extract only columns of values.

 ``isEmpty`` - check if collection is empty.